Why you should be involved

 Q. Who is running CMC?

-A. CMC is a joint initiative of the University of Tasmania, Department of Education (My Education), TasTAFE and supported by Rotary Tasmania.
+A. CMC is a joint initiative of the University of Tasmania, Department of Education (My Education), TasTAFE and supported by the Beacon Foundation and Rotary Tasmania.